gerrysaporito/camp-in/README.md

 Because this app was created by following instructors, most of the kinks are already fleshed out.
 There aren't too many edge cases but below are a few I was able to identify.

-### Load Testing 🚩

-Because this app isn't as optimized as it could be, heavy loads could cause slow responses from the API.

-To help with this, adding mongoose hooks to schemas can marginally reduce the amount of database requests going through.

 ### Notes 🖍

 This is by no means an exhaustive list but only a few of the more critical points.